Without even trying, I've lived on the edge of a knife.

 - Heroic Neutral

-If the plot comes down to whether an unaligned loner will choose Team Good or Team Evil, s/he will almost always choose Team Good.
+If the plot comes down to whether an unaligned loner will choose Team Good or Team Evil, they will almost always choose Team Good.

 A solitary character becomes a member of a group of friends/allies.